A nutritionally balanced, medium-calorie fibre feed containing the latest ingredients known to promote gut health including alfalfa.

 The feeding rate for Healthy Tummy is 500g per 100kg of bodyweight when using as a complete feed.

 *If using as the sole feed alongside forage.

 |Naturally Occurring Sugar||4.5|

-Alfalfa, alfalfa pellets, rape seed oil, vitamin and mineral premix, protexin in-feed formula, yeast and prebiotics, herbs
+Alfalfa, alfalfa pellets, rape seed oil, vitamin and mineral premix, ADM protexin in-feed formula, yeast and prebiotics, herbs

 The visual appearance of the actual product may vary due to environmental conditions during growth and time of harvest.